wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 | **Allowed values** | Valid date  |
 +--------------------+-------------+

-cloudtrail\\regions
+bucket\\regions
 ^^^^^^^^^^^^^^^^^^^

 A comma-delimited list of regions to limit parsing of logs.
+Only works with CloudTrail buckets.

 +--------------------+----------------------------------------+
 | **Default value**  | All regions                            |